leeguandong/sd_webui_lama/README.md

-# Rembg
+# lama

 Extension for [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Removes objects from pictures.

 ![](preview.png)

-Find the UI for lama in the Extras tab after installing the extension.
+Find the UI for lama in the tab after installing the extension.

 # Installation